azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 makes it easier to discover misissuance and other challenges.
 Chrome began requiring Certificate Transparency for EV certificates in January 2015.
 Following misissuance by Symantec, `Chrome began requiring Ceritifcate Transparency for Symantec certificates`_ in 2016.
-And Google has stated that they plan to make Certificate Transparency required for all certificates starting in October 2017.
+And Chrome has stated that they plan to make Certificate Transparency required for all certificates starting in October 2017.